passwork-me/manuals-en/How to update.md

 Copy the file `<passwork>/app/config/config.ini` from the old version to the new one.
 Compare the `<passwrok>/app/config/config.ini` with the template config `<passwork>/app/config/config.example.ini`.
 Perhaps the new version has additional settings.

+### For Windows + IIS user
+IIS can reset Rewrite rules (if you delete and load .htaccess file).
+Check your rewrite rules.
+If they are empty then repeat importing the rule like it's described in the manual https://github.com/passwork-me/manuals-en/blob/master/WindowsServer-2016.md

 ### Make sure that Passwork works correctly
 In case of problems: return the old folder with files to roll back to the previous version and contact our technical support at <info@passwork.me>